pylhc/pylhc.github.io/docs/procedures/info.md

     Summary: Brief description of the steps taken and results.

-    Follow up: Next steps to be taken offline
+    Follow up: Next steps to be taken offline.

-    Problems: Note of problems encountered and potential solutions
+    Problems: Note of problems encountered and potential solutions.
     ```

 *[CCC]: CERN Control Center